jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Legacy code isn't the problem.
 It's all the cruft and technical debt in the legacy code that's the problem._ ― Jim Humelsine

+_The cost of technical debt and cruft is not in their abatement.
+The cost of technical debt and cruft is having to work around them while they're still in the system._ ― Jim Humelsine, not my original thought, but my phrasing.

 # Readable/Comprehensible Code

 _Software is like poetry.
 Most of it probably should not have been written._ — Anonymous